thzandvl/microhack-sap-data/README.md

 5. [PowerBI Visualisation](PowerBiVisualisation.md)
 6. [Integrate ML and PowerBI](IntegrateMLPowerBI.md)
 7. [Cleanup the Microhack Environment](CleanEnvironment.md)

-## Setup
-The steps above assume you've setup a S/4HANA system based upon a `SAP S/4HANA Fully Activated Appliance` 1909 or 2020 image from [SAP CAL](http://cal.sap.com).
-Also a Cosmos DB were the corresponding payment data is uploaded is assumed to be available.
-If you want to setup your own SAP CAL image and Cosmos DB, follow the steps at [MicroHack Setup](setup/SAPCALSetup.md).

 ## Additional Documentation
 * [Copy data from an SAP table using Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/connector-sap-table)